joiellantero/guess-org-repo-owner/README.md

 ## Sample Use-Case (Cybersecurity)
 This can be integrated to an incident management tool so that SOC and IR can quickly identify the contact for repositories with exposed secrets/credentials.

-An alternative paid solution that can also do this is Legit Security.